Last updated August 25, 2016

 a.
 Student Organizations and Athletics Teams

-Student organizations or athletic teams that have allegedly violated the College’s policy will have an opportunity to provide a responsive statement to the dean of the College.
-A summary of allegations will be provided by the dean of the College to the student leaders of organizations or teams that have allegedly violated the College’s policy, and the organization or team will have an opportunity to provide a responsive statement.
+Student organizations or athletic teams that have allegedly violated Middlebury’s policy will have an opportunity to provide a responsive statement to the dean of the College.
+A summary of allegations will be provided by the dean of the College to the student leaders of organizations or teams that have allegedly violated Middlebury’s policy, and the organization or team will have an opportunity to provide a responsive statement.

-In cases where there is sufficient evidence that College policy has been violated, the dean of the College will levy sanctions against the student organization or team up to and including, but not limited to, permanent or temporary suspension of recognition and activities, denial of use of College facilities, or other similar sanctions.
+In cases where there is sufficient evidence that Middlebury policy has been violated, the dean of the College will levy sanctions against the student organization or team up to and including, but not limited to, permanent or temporary suspension of recognition and activities, denial of use of Middlebury facilities, or other similar sanctions.

 The dean of the College may also refer hazing allegations concerning individual students to the judicial affairs officer for review and adjudication.